kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 ```

 Upon node drain, the Eviction API will:
-1. See the PDB `my-training-job-workers-pdb` with `spec.calculationPolicy: Workload`.
+1. See the PDB `my-training-job-workers-pdb` with `spec.budgetScope: Workload`.
 2. Select all pods matching the selector.
 3. Detect that these pods have `spec.workload.name: my-training-job` and `spec.workload.podGroup: worker`.
 4. Fetch the `Workload` object `my-training-job`.
-5. Find `worker` `PodGroup` in the `Workload`, which has 10 `replicas` and 8 `minSize`.
+5. Find `worker` `PodGroup` in the `Workload`, which has 10 `replicas` and 8 `minCount`.
-6. Interpreting `minAvailable: 9` as pod groups, a group is considered disrupted if evicting a pod would cause its healthy pod count to drop below 8.
+6. Interpreting `minAvailable: 9` as requiring 9 healthy pod groups.
+A group is considered disrupted if evicting a pod would cause its healthy pod count to drop below 8.
-7. The drain will proceed only if it does not cause the number of available worker groups to drop below 9.
+7. The drain will proceed only if it leaves at least 9 healthy worker groups.

 This way, the job is protected to run with sufficient replicas during cluster maintenance.